-- Elect the two Class III directors named in the accompanying Proxy Statement to serve until the Company's 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal: - Vote FOR each of the director nominees - 2 Approve an amendment and restatement of the Company's Amended and Restated Certificate of Incorporation to declassify the Board of Directors and remove obsolete provisions; - ✓ Vote FOR - 3 Ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 3, 2024 (fiscal year 2023); - Vote FOR - 4 Approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying Proxy Statement; - √ Vote FOR - 5 Transact such other business as may properly come before the Annual Meeting or any postponements or adjournments thereof.
+Prop osal Board Recommendation 1 Elect the two Class III directors named in the accompanying Proxy Statement to serve until the Company's 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified, or until their earlier death, resignation or removal; \oslash Vote FOR each of the director nominees 2 Approve an amendment and restatement of the Company's Amended and Restated Certificate of Incorporation to declassify the Board of Directors and remove obsolete provisions; \oslash Vote FOR 3 Ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending February 3, 2024 (fiscal year 2023); \oslash Vote FOR 4 Approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying Proxy Statement; \oslash Vote FOR 5 post Transact such other business as may properly come before the Annual Meeting or any ponements or adjournments thereof.

 We have elected to provide internet access to our proxy materials, which include the accompanying Proxy Statement, in lieu of mailing printed copies.
-On or about April 28, 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") containing instructions on how to access the Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended January 28, 2023 ("2022 Annual Report").
+On or about April , 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials ("Notice") containing instructions on how to access the Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended January 28, 2023 ("2022 Annual Report").